A248/LibertyBans/docs/Comparison-to-LiteBans.md

 Users of LiteBans must carefully consider whether they are willing to rely entirely on the author of LiteBans for features and improvements.

+### Support

+Support for LibertyBans is provided through GitHub Issues and a dedicated text channel on a Discord Server.

+LiteBans primarily offers support through Discord; however, it only does so for users who verified their purchase of the plugin.
+This also includes requesting support for their API, meaning if you're not a customer of their plugin, chances are low you will gain access to their support server, or receive help with their API at all.

 ### Versioning

 LiteBans does not follow semantic versioning, leading to potential instability for developers using its API.
 It has introduced new API without issuing a minor release.<sup id="note2ret">[2](#note2)</sup>